 SD Tattoo knows a tattoo is one of the most dynamic symbols of self-expression ever created and it’s essential to rely on the expert guidance of your artists for proper aftercare.
-If you follow the directions outlined below your tattoo should heal quickly.
+If you follow the directions outlined below your tattoo should heal quickly and properly.
 We also carry several aftercare products that can be suggested by our team.
 Our front counter assistants or tattoo artists are available and always happy to assist clients with any questions that arise, please don’t hesitate to contact us.

 Removal of Tattoo Wrap / Bandage